-Further, Wenzhao Lu, a director and shareholder of our company, and DOING entered into a Warranty Agreement.
+Further, Wenzhao Lu, major shareholder and chairman of the Board of Directors of our company, and DOING entered into a Warranty Agreement.
 Pursuant to the Warranty Agreement, Mr. Wenzhao Lu agreed to (i) cause us to be liable to DOING in the event the March 2017 Accredited Investor defaults in its obligations to DOING, (ii) cause the March 2017 Accredited Investor to transfer the March 2017 Shares to DOING upon DOING's receipt of the Investment Certificate from BCC, (iii) within three years from the date of the Warranty Agreement, DOING may require Mr. Wenzhao Lu to acquire the March 2017 Shares at \$1.20 per share upon three months notice, and (iv) in the event Mr. Wenzhao Lu does not acquire the March 2017 Shares within the three month period, interest of 15% per annum will be added to the purchase price.